dmfay/massive-js/README.md

 When submitting pull requests with new features, fixes, or modifications to the code, please ensure first that no existing tests break and second that your change is itself validated by new tests, when applicable.
 Your pull request will be picked up by continuous integration, but it's more convenient to run the tests yourself locally before you submit.

 To run the tests, you'll need to have Postgres installed.
 First create an empty `massive` database.
-The `postgres` superuser should have `trust` authentication enabled for local socket connections.
+The `postgres` superuser should have `trust` authentication enabled for local ipv4 connections.

 ```
 createdb massive